everactive/network-manager/docs/reference/configuration/wowlan.md

 # Wake on WLAN

-Wake on WLAN (called WoWLAN in the following) is a technique which allows a device to be woken up from standby power states to faciliate device management.
+Wake on WLAN (called WoWLAN in the following) is a feature which allows a device to be woken up from standby power states to faciliate device management.
 It is based on the well established standard for Wake on LAN.
 The functionality is not entirely equivalent to Wake on LAN and there are some limitations.